Evaluations

 Pre-Season Evaluations: Overview

-Once registered for the season, all U11 to U18 Division players who want to be considered for placement on an Rep (A / Tier 1) or Recreational (C / Tier 2) team must participate in the pre-season "tryouts".
+Once registered for the season, all U11 to U18 Division players who want to be considered for placement on an Rep (A) or Recreational (C) team must participate in the pre-season "tryouts".

-A Evaluations for placement on U18 A, U15 A and U13 A will be at the end of August
+A Evaluations for placement on U18 A, U15 A, U13 A and U11 A will be at the end of August and participation is mandatory for selection to these rosters.

 NOTE: You must be registered for the Avalanche season first in order to participate in evaluations for placement on these teams.